smyth7/smyth7.github.io/_pages/reverie.md

 permalink: /getting-started/
 ---

+These pages were build with the Jekyll template Reverie (https://jekyllthemes.io/theme/reverie).
+Here's how:

 ### Step 1) Fork Reverie to your User Repository

 Fork [this repository](https://github.com/amitmerchant1990/reverie), then rename the repository to `yourgithubusername.github.io`.